-As Associate Director of Bands, Bush continues a tradition of excellence with the Iowa Concert Band, and also enjoys opportunities to conduct the Iowa Symphony Band.
+As associate director of bands, Bush continues a tradition of excellence with the Iowa Concert Band and also enjoys opportunities to conduct the Iowa Symphony Band.
 Notable performances include the Midwest premiere of Aaron Perrine’s A Dream of Trees at the 2020 College Band Directors National Association North Central Division conference and a highly acclaimed performance of Carnevale di Venezia featuring trumpet superstar Allen Vizzutti at the 2022 Iowa Bandmasters Association conference.
-In spring of 2023, Bush guest-conducted the Iowa Symphony Band in Kimberly Archer’s Fanfare Politeia at the prestigious American Bandmasters Association conference.
+In the spring of 2023, Bush guest-conducted the Iowa Symphony Band in Kimberly Archer’s Fanfare Politeia at the prestigious American Bandmasters Association conference.

-From 2015 to 2018, Bush served as Assistant Director of Bands and Jazz Studies at The Pennsylvania State University.
+From 2015 to 2018, Bush served as assistant director of bands and jazz studies at The Pennsylvania State University.
 He was actively involved with all operations of the Marching Blue Band and volleyball, basketball, and hockey pep bands.
 Also a member of the conducting, jazz, and graduate faculties, Bush worked with concert bands, taught undergraduate conducting, coached jazz combos, and directed the Inner Dimensions jazz ensemble.
 In 2015, he served as Visiting Director of Bands at Cornell College in Mt.
-Vernon, IA, and from 2008 to 2012, he served as Director of Bands and assistant professor at Suffolk County Community College on Long Island, NY.
+Vernon, Iowa, and from 2008 to 2012, he served as director of bands and assistant professor at Suffolk County Community College on Long Island, New York.

 Originally from Michigan, Bush earned his bachelor’s degree in music education from Central Michigan University.
-He holds a master’s degree in trumpet performance from the University of Montana, where he served as graduate teaching assistant for bands.
-From 2012 to 2015, Bush served as a graduate teaching assistant at the University of Iowa, where he earned the Doctor of Musical Arts degree in Band Conducting and published his thesis, The History of the Big Ten Band Directors Association (1971-2015).
+He holds a master’s degree in trumpet performance from the University of Montana, where he served as a graduate teaching assistant for bands.
+From 2012 to 2015, Bush served as a graduate teaching assistant at the University of Iowa, where he earned a Doctor of Musical Arts degree in band conducting and published his thesis, The History of the Big Ten Band Directors Association (1971-2015).

-Bush is very active in the music community, as he guest-conducts, clinics, and adjudicates regularly, and he is frequently invited for guest speaking engagements.
+Bush is active in the music community, as he guest-conducts, clinics, and adjudicates regularly, and he is frequently invited for guest speaking.
 His professional affiliations include the College Band Directors National Association (CBDNA), National Band Association (NBA), Big Ten Band Directors Association (BTBDA), and the Iowa Bandmasters Association (IBA).
 Bush has served as faculty advisor to both the Penn State and University of Iowa collegiate chapters of the national music fraternity Phi Mu Alpha Sinfonia.
 In this capacity, he was honored with the coveted Orpheus Award.
-Dr. Bush lives in Iowa City with his wife, Alex, and their son, Brecken.